Benefits of wearing linen clothes in summer

 And it's not just because of its natural, timeless beauty that we love linen clothing in summer, wearing linen actually offers many benefits in warmer weather.

-What are the benefits of wearing linen clothes in hot weather?
+What are the benefits of wearing linen clothes in hot and humid weather?

-- Temperature regulation: Due to its weave and the natural properties of flax fibres, linen fabric is breathable, allowing air to flow between the fibres.
-This keeps you cooler in hot weather, and the structure of the fabric means it billows softly away from your body, rather than clinging, which also keeps you cooler.
+Due to its weave and the natural properties of the flax plant, linen fabric is naturally breathable, allowing air to flow between the fibres.
+This means wearing linen clothing instead of garments made from synthetic fabric keeps you cooler in hot weather.
+The structure of the fabric means it billows softly away from your body, rather than clinging, which also keeps you cooler.
 Linen is the perfect fabric if you suffer from overheating or need to stay cool at work or on days out.

-As huge fans of linen clothing in summer, we love the fact that we will feel 3°-4°C cooler than people wearing silk or cotton.
+As you can see from the benefits of wearing linen clothing in summer, we love the fact that we will feel 3°-4°C cooler than people wearing silk or cotton.
 We know we will perspire 1.5 times less too, meaning we can take a day trip to the beach, have evening drinks on the terrace, ride the commute to work and meet friends for a picnic, safe in the knowledge that our linen clothing is working to keep us comfortable, feeling confident and looking great all season long.